+Before joining the Symphony, Karen won prizes at a number of solo competitions.
 At the International Competition of Padua, Italy, Karen was awarded the top prize for Soloist with Orchestra, second prize for String Recital, and third prize for Virtuosic Recital and performed as soloist with the Bacau State Philharmonic of Romania.
-She was named the first prizewinner of the MTNA National Competition and the Delaware Contest for Young Musicians and was a top prizewinner at the Tibor Varga International Violin Competition in Switzerland and the Austrian-American Society Competition.
+She was named the first prizewinner of the MTNA National Competition and the Delaware Contest for Young Musicians and was a top prizewinner at the Tibor Varga International Violin Competition in Switzerland and the AustrianAmerican Society Competition.
 She was also a finalist in the Houston Symphony’s Ima Hogg Competition.

 Karen’s professional orchestral experience includes performances as a substitute with the Philadelphia Orchestra, The Philharmonia Orchestra (London), Houston Symphony, and Saint Paul Chamber Orchestra, and as a member of the Akron Symphony, City Music Cleveland, Pro Musica Chamber Orchestra of Columbus, and The Knights of New York City, Formerly Associate Concertmaster of the Canton Symphony, with whom she appeared several times as soloist.
 During the 2017/18 season, she appeared as a soloist with The Phoenix Symphony conducted by music director Tito Munoz on the orchestra’s Classics Series, performing Mozart’s Sinfonia Concertante with violist Mark Deatherage.
 Karen plays the “Sir Patrick Vance” violin, made by Pietro Guarneri of Mantua in 1692.